rkcosmos/Data-Analyst-Nanodegree-Udacity/P6-Data-Visualization/README.md

 Map is too small, it is hard to click province.
 If possible, percent increase/decrease from previous year should be shown.
 A table showing which province get the most budget is a good addition.

+##Summary

+Budget/Tax ratio in Big cities(those generate most tax) are low comparing to poorer provinces.
+Overall tax and budget are increasing in most provinces.

 ##Resources

 - javascript